isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 The maintenance feature of the High Availability hook library addresses this situation.
-The :isccmd:`ha-maintenance-start` command was introduced to allow the administrator to put the pair of the active servers in a state in which one of them is responding to all DHCP queries and the other one is awaiting shutdown.
+The :isccmd:`ha-maintenance-start` command was introduced to allow the administrator to put the pairs of the active servers in a state in which one of them is responding to all DHCP queries and the other one is awaiting shutdown.

 Suppose that the HA setup includes two active servers, ``server1`` and